qdevpsi3/quantum-orthogonal-nn/README.md

 </div>

 ## **Description**
-This repository contains an implementation of the <ins>Orthogonal Neural Network</ins> and its application to the  <ins>MNIST</ins> dataset as in :
+This repository contains an <ins>unofficial</ins> implementation of the <ins>Quantum-inspired Orthogonal Neural Network</ins> and its application to the  <ins>MNIST</ins> dataset classification problem as in :

 - Paper : **Classical and Quantum Algorithms for Orthogonal Neural Networks**
 - Authors : **Kerenidis, Landman and Mathur**